 At some point or another, you're going to be quite pleased with your photography.
-It takes some time, patience and a bit of emotional pain to get to that place.
+It takes some time, patience, and a bit of emotional pain to get to that place.
 Don't get stuck there.

 People who are satisfied with their photography aren't looking for reasons to improve.
 Trust me, you need to improve.
-There are better photographs and greater satisfactions in your future.
+There are better photographs and greater satisfaction in your future.
 Getting there occasionally means letting go of your past successes.

 You may be great at photographing blankets.
 Nobody else even thinks about it, but you've perfected the art of photographing blankets.
 Congratulations!
 You're a big deal in a small pond.
-For some that's enough.
+For some, that's enough.